 Haryana Assembly Polls: Manish Grover, Rohtak MLA

-Haryana’s minister of state for co-operation , Grover has been associated with Rashtriya Swayamsevak Sangh for a long time.
 He was the only BJP candidate to win in Rohtak district in 2014.
-He lost three consecutive assembly elections from Rohtak before 2014.assembly-elections Updated: Sep 22, 2019 22:58 IST
+He lost three consecutive assembly elections from Rohtak before 2014.assembly-elections Updated: Sep 24, 2019 22:10 IST

-Manish Grover is the BJP MLA from Rohtak assembly segment of Haryana.

 Haryana’s minister of state for co-operation , Grover has been associated with Rashtriya Swayamsevak Sangh for a long time.
 He was the only BJP candidate to win in Rohtak district in 2014.
 He lost three consecutive assembly elections from Rohtak before 2014.